msalemor/python-wasm/README.md

 ## What is WASM?

-From the main site:
+From the WebAssembly.org site:

 "WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications."

 ## What is WASMER for Python?

-From their docs:
+From the Wasmer for Python docs:

 "The wasmer package brings the required API to execute WebAssembly modules.
 In a nutshell, wasmer compiles the WebAssembly module into compiled code, and then executes it. wasmer is designed to work in various environments and platforms: From nano single-board computers to large and powerful servers, including more exotic ones.
 To address those requirements, Wasmer provides 2 engines and 3 compilers."